ver228/tierpsy-tracker/docs/software_explanation.md

 ### SKE_CREATE

-This step create `/trajectories_data`_ table, that contains
+This step create [trajectories_data](#trajectories_data) table, that contains

 ### BLOB_FEATS

-We extract a series of features for each individual binary mask and store them in `/blob_features`_ .
+We extract a series of features for each individual binary mask and store them in [blob_features](#blob_features).

 ## Extracting worm skeletons

 Firstly, the center of mass and the threshold for each of the trajectories is smoothed.
 This improves the estimation of the worm threshold, fills gaps where the trajectory might have been lost, and helps to produce videos where the ROI displaces gradually following individual worms.

 Secondly, a ROI is thresholded, a contour is calculated, and the worm is skeletonized.
-The key part of this step is the skeletonization code based on `segWorm <https://github.com/openworm/SegWorm>`_.
+The key part of this step is the skeletonization code based on [segWorm](https://github.com/openworm/SegWorm).
 Since one has to deal with multiworm at a time speed becomes an important issue, therefore the code was optimized using Cython and C. The skeletons and contours are normalized to have the same number of points in order to store them in a simple table.
-The output is store in a file with the extension `basename_skeletons.hdf5`_ .
+The output is store in a file with the extension [basename_skeletons.hdf5](#basename_skeletonshdf5).

 In a second part of the code the head and tail are identified by movement.
 Althought it is hard to determine the head and the tail from the contour, it is possible to assign "blocks" with the same orientation for skeletons in contingous frames, since the head in one skeleton will not suddenly jump to the other side of the worm within a few frames.
 We can then assign the relative standard deviation (SD) of the angular movement for the first and last part of the segment.
 If the blocks are large enough the section with the higher SD would be the head.